 Most importantly, it is also great in helping new team members understanding communication, challenges, and problem-solving without having to rely on manual instructions from anyone else.

 1. Record Processes and Canned Responses

 Do you have templates that team members can use?
 Or a guide to help support pros solve complicated but common issues?
-Without the proper documentation outside of your shared mailbox, customer support pros are much less likely to be able to help people inside of it.
+Without the proper documentation outside of your shared mailbox, customer service pros are much less likely to be able to help people inside of it.

 Make sure to record processes for people to reference in a shared private space, such as Google Docs, or Dropbox.
 This extra step can help with onboarding and integrating new team members into a shared mailbox workflow.

 As you problem solve, make sure to record the most common queries and responses for future usage.